zkat/rust-notes/README.md

 ### Solutions

-Establishing an error-definition pattern a-la https://crates.io/crates/error-chain in the Book would be super helpful, if not integrating error-chain itself.
+Establishing an error-definition pattern a-la https://crates.io/crates/failure in the Book would be super helpful, if not integrating `failure` itself.

+Update: I'm supposed to use `failure`, not `error-chain`, per @ag_dubs.
+SIGH

 ## Returning iterators